What is a “Borough of the Dead?”

 What Is Your Cancellation Policy?

 Tours are only canceled in the case of extreme weather conditions or severe tour guide illness.
 Light rain or passing showers is not considered extreme.
 Hurricanes, blizzards, Nor’easters, hail, life-threatening lightning, and extremely heavy, prolonged rains are considered “extreme” weather.
-Always check this website on the day of your tour if you have any questions at all; weather updates will be posted if it looks ominous outside.
+Weather-related updates will be posted on our Twitter and Facebook pages if it looks ominous outside.
 You can also call me on the day of the tour for an update.
 If a tour is listed as running, you will not be issued a refund or rain check if you are a no-show, unless you call or email me to arrange a refund or rain check prior to the tour start time.

 If you cancel within 24 hours of the tour, you will receive a full refund or a rain check (subject to availability).
 If you cancel on the day of the tour, you will receive a 50% refund, or you may take a rain check to use on a future tour (subject to availability).